 The Muppets' Swedish Chef Gets Musical! - and a few 70's anthems

-Anyway, the Muppets have been on Youtube for quite some time now, but this is their latest addition to the viral video world and it's an instant classic if you ask me.
-You didn't?
-Why in the world are you reading MY blog, then?
-Go start your own! *gains composure* I'm sorry, I lost my temper.
-Let me make it up to you...I'm sorry, no really.
-Here, watch this video from Muppet Studios titled, "Popcorn"...
+The Muppets have been on Youtube for quite some time now, but this is their latest addition to the viral video world and it's an instant classic.
+Check out this video from Muppet Studios titled, "Popcorn"...

 Pleasant Discoveries